Use the Teradata ODBC Driver Options dialog to configure additional options. The options are listed in the following table.

 Enable Data Encryption Default = Cleared

-When Enable Data Encryption is checked – the option directs the ODBC Driver to use Data Encryption, causing ODBC Driver for Teradata and Teradata Database to communicate with each other in encrypted manner.
+When selected, ODBC Driver uses Data Encryption, causing ODBC Driver for Teradata and Teradata Database to communicate with each other in encrypted manner.

 Enable Extended Statement Information Default = Selected